azell/new-relic/DESIGN.md

 $ java -XX:+ExitOnOutOfMemoryError -Xmx1g -jar build/libs/codingchallenge-0.0.1-SNAPSHOT-all.jar
 ```

 There is minimal log output using SLF4J/Logback to **stderr**.
-This can be redirected to **/dev/null** if the log output is found to be districting.
+This can be redirected to **/dev/null** if the log output is found to be distracting.
 Logback configuration is in `src/main/resources/logback.xml`.

 ### Testing